semente-de/hugo-site-backend/content/about.md

 ## Partners

-semente was initially developed in a partnership with [Instituto Neos](https://coletivoneos.org/instituto-neos/) in Brazil and funded with grants in partnership with the University of Bristol (Newton Fund, BDFI, and ISPF).
+*semente* was initially developed in a partnership with [Instituto Neos](https://coletivoneos.org/instituto-neos/) in Brazil.
+In 2025, it was improved during a residency in [GAIATO](https://gaiato.org.br). *semente* was mainly funded through grants in partnership with the University of Bristol (Newton Fund, BDFI, and ISPF)

 {{< endcolumns >}}

 ## Contact us

-Do you want to learn more about semente and how it can improve your community project?
+Do you want to learn more about *semente* and how it can improve your community project?
 Or would you like to contribute with its development in some other form?
 Send an email to *info (at) semente.de*.